cwshu/NCTU_OS_2015_HW3/spec.rst

       **Figure 3. process memory layout of hello program**

-4. read it.
+4. read the layout.

-   Before reading it, I will tell some concept of VMA(Virtual Memory Area).
+   Each line of the layout corresponds to a VMA (Virtual Memory Area).

-   VMA is the most similar thing to the concept of "segments" in linux kernel implementation.
+   VMA is very similar thing to the concept of "segments" in linux kernel implementation.

-   VMA is a contiguous range of virtual addresses that have the same permission flags, and one VMA should be mapped to same file if it has memory mapping. each line in procfs map is a single VMA.
+   VMA is a contiguous range of virtual addresses that have the same permission flags.

    The fields in each line are::